 Each year, during the InternetNZ Annual General Meeting, elections are held for Council members whose term has ended.

-This year, during the 2017 AGM on 27 July, we are holding elections for four Council positions.
+This year, during the 2017 AGM on 27 July, we held an election for four Council positions.
 Each will hold a three year term (ending at the AGM in 2020).

-All information about the 2017 Council elections - including nomination and voting details - can be found here: Council elections 2017
+All information about the 2017 Council elections - including nominations and election results - can be found here: Council elections 2017

 What do Councillors do?

 InternetNZ Councillors play an important role in governing and setting the strategic direction of our organisation.

 Councillors are guardians and governors of the organisation.
 At meetings, they bear the Objects, Vision and Mission in mind.
 They establish and monitor InternetNZ's strategy, set and review the budget and business plan, hold the Chief Executive to account and guide their performance, and are stewards of our ownership interests in the Domain Name Commission (DNC) and New Zealand Registry Services (NZRS).

 It is a governance role not an operational one: the "doing" is the role of the staff and contractor team led by the CE.
 Councillors often provide input and advice on issues and projects but they do that work on the same basis as other volunteers working with the operational team.

 - The Council's role and functions is available here.

 - The President, Vice President, and Councillor's role description is available here.